Academic art: Standardization: French academicism and visual arts

+During this period, academic doctrine reached the peak of its rigor, comprehensiveness, uniformity, formalism and explicitness, and according to art historian Moshe Barasch, at no other time in the history of art theory has the idea of perfection been more intensely cultivated as the artist's highest goal, with the production of the Italian High Renaissance as the ultimate model.
+Thus, Italy continued to be an invaluable reference, so much so that a branch was established in Rome in 1666, the French Academy, with Charles Errard as its first director.

-After the Académie royale de peinture et de sculpture was reorganized in 1661 by Louis XIV whose aim was to control all the artistic activity in France, a controversy occurred among the members that dominated artistic attitudes for the rest of the century.
+At the same time, a controversy occurred among the members of the Académie, which would come to dominate artistic attitudes for the rest of the century.
 This "battle of styles" was a conflict over whether Peter Paul Rubens or Nicolas Poussin was a suitable model to follow.
-Followers of Poussin, called "poussinistes," argued that line (disegno) should dominate art, because of its appeal to the intellect, while followers of Rubens, called "rubenistes," argued that color (colore) should dominate art, because of its appeal to emotion.

-The debate was revived in the early 19th century, under the movements of Neoclassicism typified by the artwork of Jean Auguste Dominique Ingres, and Romanticism typified by the artwork of Eugène Delacroix.
-Debates also occurred over whether it was better to learn art by looking at nature, or to learn by looking at the artistic masters of the past.
+Followers of Poussin, called "poussinistes", argued that line (disegno) should dominate art, because of its appeal to the intellect, while followers of Rubens, called "rubenistes", argued that color (colore) should be the dominant feature, because of its appeal to emotion.
+The debate was revived in the early 19th century, under the movements of Neoclassicism typified by the art of Jean Auguste Dominique Ingres, and Romanticism typified by the artwork of Eugène Delacroix.
+Debates also occurred over whether it was better to learn art by looking at nature, or at the artistic masters of the past.